Shin Megami Tensei: Strange Journey: Plot

 In the Redux version, the protagonist is attacked and nearly killed by a woman called Alex, but saved by the demon Demeter who tasks him with traversing a location called the Womb of Grief to collect objects called Fruit.
 As the protagonist explores the Womb of Grief, it is revealed that Alex has traveled back in time to assassinate him, Jimenez, and Zelenin in order to prevent an apocalyptic future from coming to pass triggered by their actions in the Schwarzwelt and leave her as the last living human.
 After the protagonist chooses their alignment, Alex confronts him a final time, begging for his and his companion's help averting her future.
 If the protagonist refuses to aid Alex, he defeats her and the game ends as normal.
 If he chooses to help her, she fades from existence with the timeline changed.
 Demeter reveals that the Fruit are pieces of a fifth Cosmic Egg, and that she is a servant of the Three Wise Men before stealing the Fruit.
-Louisa Ferre transports the protagonist to the Empyrean Ascent, where the protagonist defeats the Three Wise Men, who fight in their true form Root Shekinah.
+Louisa Ferre transports the protagonist to the Empyrean Ascent, where the protagonist defeats the Three Wise Men, who fight in their true form Shekhinah.
 In the extended Law ending, Zelenin uses her song to remove humanity's desire for conflict, leading to an age of peace and harmony.
 In the extended Chaos ending, Jimenez uses the Cosmic Eggs to create a world where all humans and demons have infinite possibilities and true freedom.
 In the extended Neutral ending, the protagonist and Arthur remain in the Schwarzwelt's realm to repeatedly destroy it when humanity causes its appearance.